 – PENALTY AREA: This will be indicated with caps or pawns on the sideline and goal line.
 As it is not possible to mark this, the referee is ALWAYS the one who determines whether something has taken place inside or outside the penalty area.

 - PENALTY KICK: The penalty kick is taken 8 meters from the goal

-- FREE KICK: All free kicks / kicks are direct and may therefore be scored.
-Distance 5 meters.
+– FREE KICK: All free kicks/kick-offs are direct and may therefore be scored out.
+Distance opponent/taker 5 meters.

 - BALL-OUT: For a ball that goes over the touchline, the ball must be brought back into play by a throw-in.